Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Personal Data and GDPR/01_Personal-Data-and-GDPR.md

 **Exercise 2:**

 - The instructor should find a dataset that is discipline-relevant and includes some form of personal data.
-A possible example could be the dataset on support for childhood vaccination in Resource 15.
+A possible example could be the dataset on support for childhood vaccination in Resource&nbsp;15.
 - The goal is to instruct and ask the learners to apply the anonymisation tool.
 Does it work?
 What concerns do the learners have, given the content of the lecture, of applying this kind of tool?
 What ethical issues might you be concerned with prior to sharing this data openly?